rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

  an anachronism from a simpler time when banks would "custody" your wealth (for a fee).

 In reality, there are no actual coins to custody.
- Bitcoin is pure information.
-Information copied publicly in an immutable ledger.
+Bitcoin is pure information;
+ information copied publicly in an immutable ledger.
 Everyone can have a copy of the ledger, and everyone can validate that the ledger is correct.
 And similar to how the Internet empowered individuals to share ideas with the world (for better or worse), Bitcoin empowers individuals to custody their wealth in ways far more secure than any bank ever could.

 And because Bitcoin is money,